 On the other hand, administrative reform is a process of modifications and improvements that are basic, nature with the operation system in the state administration.
 Depending on the specific conditions of each country in each period, contents of reform have different levels and types.
 According to the relationships in the state budget, Stephan and Timo (2011) revealed that the administrative reform is unable to separate with the reform in financial system.
 The public finance is a term which is related with government activities.
 It is not only the resource of state for implementing its functions, but also the tool for performing the public services, governing, and regulating the actions in any nations.
 In the process of renewing and reforming the national administration, national government has strongly believed that the innovation in public financial management is one of the most important works that have been firstly carried out in a lot of official tasks, especially the Vietnamese Communist Party and the state.
-Besides that, people have understood that accounting is a substantial matter in the change of financial system, also known as public accounting.
-With the abovementioned requirements, this paper will provide a general picture of public finance in the world and also in Vietnam.
+Besides that, people have understood that accounting is a substantial matter in the change of financial system, also known as public finance in the world and also in Vietnam.
 From that, the processes of reformation financial system in Vietnam will be shown, and this is a basic content for building up a new model of state accounting in Vietnam.